MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/combine-office-add-in-and-teams-app.md

 ## Add an Outlook Add-in to a Teams app

-The following are the major steps to adding an Outlook Add-in to a Teams app.
+To add an Outlook Add-in to a Teams app:

 1. [Prepare the Teams app project](#prepare-the-teams-app-project)
 1. [Create an Office Add-in project](#create-an-outlook-add-in-project) that is initially separate from your Teams app project.